bytedance/libtpa/doc/nics/intro.rst

 Most modern NICs have flow bifurcation support with the help of SR-IOV.
 But many require some internal DPDK/Linux patches (or even firmwares) to satisfy the Libtpa needs.
 On the other hand, Mellanox NIC has native flow bifurcation support that doesn't require SR-IOV.
-More importantly, it doesn't require any internal stuff.
-Libtpa works well with Mellanox NIC just with the upstream DPDK.

-Therefore, Libtpa currently only supports Mellanox NIC.
-And you can follow :ref:`this page<nic_mlnx>` for the guide on how to build Libtpa with Mellanox NICs.
+This document lists the NICs that Libtpa currently supports, with some extra information you may need to set it up correctly for enabling Libtpa.